open-devops-repo/jenkins-plugins-collection/README.md

 * have a GitHub.com and a hub.docker.com account ready
 * fork this git repo into your own GitHub.com repo
 * create an hub.docker.com access token (https://hub.docker.com/settings/security)
-* set this hub.docker.com access token in your hub.docker.com secrets (https://hub.docker.com/settings/security)
+* set this hub.docker.com access token in your GitHub.com repo settings/secrets (https://github.com/{your GitHub.com username}/{your GitHub.com repo name}/settings/secrets/actions)
-    * set DOCKERHUB_USERNAME=<your hub.docker.com user name>
+    * set DOCKERHUB_USERNAME={your hub.docker.com user name}
-    * set DOCKERHUB_TOKEN=<your hub.docker.com access token from above>
+    * set DOCKERHUB_TOKEN={your hub.docker.com access token from above}
-* in .github/workflows/github-actions.yml replace tag "opendevopsrepo/jenkins-plugins-collection" with "<your-hub.docker.com username>/<your new hub.docker.com repo name>
+* in .github/workflows/github-actions.yml replace tag "opendevopsrepo/jenkins-plugins-collection" with "{your hub.docker.com username}/{your new hub.docker.com repo name}"
+* set a Readme text on hub.docker.com (https://hub.docker.com/repository/docker/{your hub.docker.com username}/{your new hub.docker.com repo name}/general)

 After this setup, every push to "main" branch in your GitHub.com repo should trigger a CI build that uploads the docker image to your hub.docker.com repo.